techreturners/book-manager-with-swagger-java-docker-gcp-lab/activities/activity_2.md

 ## 🎨 Exercise 2.3 - Build your application

-Before you dive into docker we need to build the Java application.
+Before you dive into docker, we need to build the Java application.

 We can use **Maven** to do this.